-- Knowing your customer base.
+- Know your customer base.

-- Having a well-defined identity.
+- Have a well-defined identity.

-- Coming up with a great plan.
+- Come up with a great plan.

 What’s working for another coffee shop might not be right for yours, which is why the first two points are so important.

-If your clientele is going to buy your merchandise, they must want it, and to know what they want, you must know your audience.
+If your clientele is going to buy your merchandise, they must want it, and to know what they want.
+You must know your audience.

 It’s not all about the customer—your brand is just as important.
 Customers are choosing your café over others, and any merchandise they buy should be a happy reminder of your coffee shop.

 The perfect merchandise merges the audience with the brand’s identity in easy-to-shop product lines.
-Here are some ideas for coffee shop merchandise that are ever popular:
+Here are some ideas for coffee shop merchandise that are ever-popular:

-- Bags of Branded Coffee
+- Bags of Branded Specialty Coffee

 - Travel Mugs